Facial expressions are a primary form of communication

 Expressing emotions while sleeping.

-Primates are facial expression champions
+Primates are the champions of facial expressions

 They have developed their facial muscles more than any other type of animal.